So my renewed passport cost $75.

-But I have to say- I don’t like the new passports.
+I don’t like the new passports.

-In addition, sometimes going through immigration, the line is so long that by the time it’s your turn at the window, the attendants’ stamp has run dry of ink and you can barely make out the country stamp….which sucks.
-You flew the whole day, paid wad loads of money and all you have is a barely visible hieroglyphic stamp of the country to show for your labors.
+Sometimes the line at immigration is so long, that the attendants’ stamp has run dry of ink and you can barely it out on your passport….which sucks.
+You flew the whole day, paid wad of money and all you have is a barely visible hieroglyphic to show for your labors.
 With the new US passport design, you may not notice the stamps at all…

 Inside the old passport: some country validation stamps are barely visible.
 While i’m not crazy about how the old page design competes with the country validation stamps as well, I do appreciate the division lines that hold my country stamps separate.

-#2: The passport picture is now adhered to one of the sheets of passport paper instead of fixed to the inside cover of the passport booklet and protected by a thick plastic coating (in this way, the old version just seemed more reliably solid, durable and less susceptible to accidental page tearing).
+Another thing I don’t like is the passport picture is now adhered to one of the sheets of passport paper instead of fixed to the inside cover of the passport booklet and protected by a thick plastic coating (in this way, the old version just seemed more reliably solid, durable and less susceptible to accidental page tearing).

 thickness & durability: notice the difference between page & book cover

 I decided the post office was the nearest for me.
 The postal worker behind the counter doesn’t care, is not a photographer and usually just wants to get the photo over with.
 The guy I got was old, tired and photography 101 and careful composition was not part of his makeup.
 When he showed me the picture he’d taken of me on his camera preview, it had really large grids over the crucial features of my face so it was hard to gauge.
 But when he printed it… yech.